Owais-Ansari/Unet3plus/README.md

 **For academic communication only**

-augemnetation are tuned for the histpathological images
+augmentation are tuned for the histpathological images
 	- Equalize, HueSaturationValue, ColorJitter, Blur, RandomBrightnessContrast, ChannelShuffle
 	- Transpose, RandomRotate90, Flip